 Tasks 2 I and 5 C: Line plots of error statistics

-The following section reports on the error statistics of the FULL region (the entire model domains) of both Domains 1 and 2.
+The following section reports on the error statistics of the FULL region (the entire model domains) of both domains 1 and 2.
 The analysis is conducted on 4 different pressure levels as well as the surface.
 The pressure levels analyzed with an approximate height levels in parenthesis are: 300 mb (9500 m), 500 mb (5750 m), 700 mb (3000 m), and 850 mb (1500 m).
-Additional plots for geographic subregions are available on the website.
+Additional plots for geographic sub-regions are available on the website.

 300 mb

-The temperature time series shows that the WRF model has a slight, but consistent high bias relative to the observations.
-The errors for temperature at this level are quite low between 0.5 C and 1.0 C below the 2.0 C maximum error target.
-The errors for the dewpoint temperature are quite large with a mean absolute error averaging about 6 C. The dewpoint temperature profile also shows that the modeled dewpoint transitions from a low to neutral bias during the winter to a high bias from late spring through summer.
-The error statistics for relative humidity are consistent with those for the dewpoint temperature.
-The high bias in dewpoint contributes to a high bias of 15-20% in relative humidity.
+The temperature time series shows that the WRF model has a slight, but consistent positive bias relative to the observations.
+The errors for temperature at this level are quite small between 0.5 C and 1.0 C below the 2.0 C maximum error target.
+The errors for the dew point temperature are quite large with a mean absolute error averaging about 6 C. The dew point temperature profile also shows that the modeled dew point transitions from a negative to neutral bias during the winter to a positive bias from late spring through summer.
+The error statistics for relative humidity are consistent with those for the dew point temperature.
+The positive bias in dew point contributes to a positive bias of 15-20% in relative humidity.
 The specific humidity, wind speed, and wind direction are generally well simulated at the 300 mb level.
-Correlations between the modeled and observed parameters are very high for temperature and wind speed, but indicate a weakened relationship for dewpoint and relative humidity.
-Differences between Domain 1 and Domain 2 at the 300 mb level were found to be minimal.
+Correlations between the modeled and observed parameters are very high for temperature and wind speed, but indicate a weakened relationship for dew point and relative humidity.
+Differences between domain 1 and domain 2 at the 300 mb level were found to be minimal.

 Domain 1